Jack-Herron/STM32-Skipper/Arduino/README.md

 2. Go to Arduino > Preferences

-3. under the "Additional Boards Manager URLs:" box, paste:
+3. Under the "Additional Boards Manager URLs:" box, paste:

 > https://github.com/stm32duino/BoardManagerFiles/raw/main/package_stmicroelectronics_index.json

-4. click ok and close preferences
+4. Click ok and close preferences

-5. go to Tools > Board > Boards manager...
+5. Go to Tools > Board > Boards manager...

-6. scoll through until you find "STM32 MCU based boards"
+6. Scoll through until you find "STM32 MCU based boards"

 7. Click "Install"

-8. close Boards Manager
+8. Close Boards Manager

-9. go to Tools > board > STM32 Boards Groups > select "generic STM32F4 series"
+9. Go to Tools > board > STM32 Boards Groups > select "generic STM32F4 series"

-10. go to Tools > board part number > select "generic STM32F407zetx"
+10. Go to Tools > board part number > select "generic STM32F407zetx"

 11. Select upload method

-    1. to use SWD port via stlink, go to Tools > Upload Method > "STM32CubeProgrammer(SWD)" (note, for this method, you do not need to select the port)
+    1. To use SWD port via stlink, go to Tools > Upload Method > "STM32CubeProgrammer(SWD)" (note, for this method, you do not need to select the port)

-    2. to use micro usb port, go to Tools > Upload Method > click "STM32CubeProgrammer(DFU)", then select the port.
+    2. To use micro usb port, go to Tools > Upload Method > click "STM32CubeProgrammer(DFU)", then select the port.
 For this you must switch the boot switch to boot mode(LED ON), and press reset prior to upload.

-    3. to ustilze the serial port, click USB support (if available) > CDC) (note, requires micro USB to be connected)
+    3. To ustilze the serial port (for Print function ect...), click USB support (if available) > CDC) (note, requires micro USB to be connected)

-12. write your code and click "upload"
+12. Write your code and click "upload"

 ---